gocardless/rspec-activejob/README.md

 will not need to use the GlobalID matcher unless you're using ActiveJob 4.2.1.
 See rails/rails#18266 for the improved test adapter.

-This gem defines three matchers:
+This gem defines four matchers:

 * `enqueue_a`: for a block or proc, expects that to enqueue an job to the ActiveJob test adapter.
 Optionally takes the job class as its argument, and can be modified with a `.with(*args)` call to expect specific arguments.
+  This will use the same argument list matcher as rspec-mocks' `receive(:message).with(*args)` matcher.

+* `have_been_enqueued`: expects to have enqueued an job in the ActiveJob test adapter.
+Can be modified with a `.with(*args)` call to expect specific arguments.
 This will use the same argument list matcher as rspec-mocks' `receive(:message).with(*args)` matcher.

 * `global_id(model_or_class)`: an argument matcher, matching ActiveJob-serialized versions of model classes or specific models (or any other class which implements `to_global_id`).
 If you pass a model class, it will match